mvolkmann/blog/src/smalltalk/30-development-environment.md

 Alternatively, type a class name (ex.
 String) in a Workspace window and press cmd-b (Browse it) to open a System Browser with that class already selected.

+To create a new class, click a class category in the first pane.
+This causes a class definition template to be displayed in the bottom pane.
+Change "NameOfSubclass" to the name of the new class.
+Change "Object" to the name of its superclass if it is not `Object`.
+Add a space-separated list of instance variable names in the `String` value for `instanceVariableNames:`.
+Add a space-separated list of class variable names in the `String` value for `classVariableNames:`.
+The value for `category:` should already be set to the name of the selected class category.

 Selecting a class name in an already open System Browser (or in another window)